rollandvass/rollandvass/README.md

 ## About Me

-- 👨🏻‍💻 I’m currently into Python, AI&ML and Cybersecurity
+- 👨🏻‍💻 I’m into AI&ML and Cybersecurity.
 - 📌 Fun facts:
-  - As of 2025, I am volunteering as a CTI Analyst at SecurityPatch.ro — because nothing screams "work-life balance" like tracking cybercriminals for free in my spare time. 🙃
+  - As of July 2025, I am a SOC Analyst Intern.
   - I like tinkering with Raspberry Pis and scripts. *I promise I'm not hacking anyone* (☉_☉)
   - I love IoT stuff.
   - I'm not wearing glasses anymore in case you were wondering. 🧐
   - Not a fun fact, but a genuine question: KDE or XFCE? (no, Gnome's not an option)

-Oh, and did I mention?
-I have a soft spot for networking — it’s like the backbone that ties my tech obsessions together.

 <br>